Beneath the Skin (Of Monsters and Men album)

-Beneath the Skin is the second studio album by Icelandic indie folk band Of Monsters and Men; it was released on 8 June 2015 in Iceland, and a day later in the rest of the world.
+Beneath the Skin is the second studio album by Icelandic band Of Monsters and Men.
+It was released on 8 June 2015 in Iceland, and a day later in the rest of the world.

 The album artwork and design was created by artistic director Leif Podhajsky.
 It debuted at number three on US Billboard 200, and sold 61,000 copies in its first week, becoming the band's highest-charting album in the country.

 The album title is derived from a lyric in the song "Human": "Plants awoke and they slowly grow beneath the skin."

 The album was nominated for Best Boxed or Special Limited Edition Package at the 58th Annual Grammy Awards.

-Singles

-"Crystals", "I of the Storm", "Empire", "Hunger" and "Wolves Without Teeth" were released as the album's singles.
+Reception

 Critical reception

-Beneath the Skin received generally positive reviews from critics.
+Beneath the Skin received generally positive reviews from music critics.
+At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 63, based on 15 reviews, which indicates "generally favorable reviews".
 Madison Vain of Entertainment Weekly stated, "Lyrics brim with woodsy imagery, and the sweet vocals elevate these campfire tunes into something extravagant.